 Eating at restaurants can become costly, but it is nice to sample the local cuisine — and you’ll get tired of eating ham sandwiches and pasta.
-You can find cheap pizza and kebabs in pretty much any European city and a full meal from a restaurant will start around 15€.
+You can find cheap pizza and kebabs in pretty much any European city, and a full meal from a restaurant will start around 15€.
 A good way to save some money is to eat at a restaurant during lunch because there are often lunch specials.

 Attractions and Sightseeing

 One of your biggest expenses will be traveling between destinations.
-There are a lot of budget airlines which makes long distance travel fairly affordable, if you buy early.
+There are a lot of budget airlines which make long distance travel fairly affordable if you buy early.
 You can read our guide to cheap air travel in Europe for more information about flying in Europe.
-I love train travel, but it can also be pretty expensive.
+I love train travel, but it can be pretty expensive.
 I’ve written a guide about rail travel in Europe that has some tips about finding the best ticket prices and general train travel advice.
 Additionally, another popular option for traveling by rail is using a rail pass.

 A cheap option for backpacking is traveling through Europe by coach.
 While slow, coach travel is generally the cheapest travel option.